Skip to content

 How do you make sense of conflicting results across studies?
 It is common for a finding that is statistically significant in one study to be statistically nonsignificant in another.
 Does this reflect differences in the design of the studies?
 Do the effects actually agree in direction and magnitude even if they are different in statistical significance?
 What if we have 5 such studies, or 50, or 500?
 It would be surprising if all such studies were in perfect agreement with one another.
 Thus, we need a method to make sense of the variability in findings across studies.

-Meta-analysis is a statistical solution to this problem and has become a widely-used method for synthesizing results across studies in the social, biomedical and physical sciences.
+Meta-analysis is a statistical solution to this problem and has become a widely-used method for synthesizing results across studies in the social, biomedical, and physical sciences.
 The key to meta-analysis is the effect size: it encodes the direction and magnitude of the finding on a common scale.
-Using specialized statistical methods, the average effect across studies can be estimated as well as an examination of the consistency of the effects.
+Using specialized statistical methods, researchers can estimate the average effect across studies and examine the consistency of those effects.
 Analyses can also explore potential explanations for inconsistencies in findings, such as theoretically relevant design differences.

 This course will provide hands-on instruction in conducting all aspects of a meta-analysis.
 You’ll learn to systematically search for studies to include in a meta-analysis, to code and extract data systematically, to compute effect sizes of various types, and to estimate both fixed and random-effects meta-analysis models.
 Finally, you will learn how to report and present the results of a meta-analysis.